Keisler measures in the wild: Examples: and not

 Now we show that $q_0$ is not finitely approximated in $\Me$ with respect to $x\sqin y$.
 Fix a tuple $\bbar\in Q(\Me)^n$.
 We find $a\in \lb 0,1\rp$ such that $|\{1\leq i\leq n:a\sqin b_i\}|\leq \frac{n}{2}$.
 Define $f\colon \lb 0,1\rp\to \{0,1,\ldots,n\}$ such that $f(a)=|\{1\leq i\leq n:a\sqin b_i\}|$, i.e., $f=\sum_{i=1}^n\boldsymbol{1}_{b_i}$.
 Then $f$ is integrable and we have

 So there is some $a\in \lb 0,1\rp$ such that $f(a)\leq \frac{n}{2}$, as desired. \end{proof}

-Altogether, $q_0$ is a complete quantifier-free global type, which is $\emptyset$-definable and finitely satisfiable in any small model, but not finitely approximated in any small model.
+Altogether, $q_0$ is a complete quantifier-free global type, which is both $\emptyset$-definable and finitely satisfiable in $\Me$.
+By $\emptyset$-definability, we conclude that $q_0$ is finitely satisfiable in any small model, but not finitely approximated in any small model.
 However, the theory $\Te$ does not have quantifier elimination.
 For example, we can define relations on $Q$ of the form $f(\xbar)=g(\ybar)$ where $f$ and $g$ are terms in the language of Boolean algebras.
 A natural route to a theory with reasonable quantifier elimination might involve replacing $Q(\Me)$ by a suitable Boolean algebra.
 But, as we show in the next section, this would cause problems for finding nontrivial \dfs\ types.
 Therefore we will abandon $\Te$, and replace it with a more complicated theory that is able to sidestep the obstacles created by Boolean algebras.